 The corrigendum must be published not later than 11 days before the original submission deadline.
-Be aware that the corrigendum has to be sent to the relevant service of the European Commission not later than 10 days before the expected date for its publication.
+Be aware that the corrigendum has to be sent to the relevant service not later than 5 days before the expected date for its publication.